samlamar/transferreddit/README.md

 > A tool to copy saved posts from one Reddit account to another one

-You can see and use the deployed website here: https://transferreddit.now.sh/
+You can see and use the deployed web app here: https://transferreddit.now.sh/

 ## Build Setup